opendilab/DI-engine-docs/source/13_envs/pettingzoo_zh.rst

 Since PettingZoo includes many families of environments, each of which is unique, it is difficult to cover everything.
 Here is an example of the \ ``Simple Spread`` environment in \ ``MPE``.

-.. “note”:: \ ``Simple Spread`` game‘s goal is to want agents to cover all landmarks while avoiding collisions with each other.
+.. note:: \ ``Simple Spread`` game‘s goal is to want agents to cover all landmarks while avoiding collisions with each other.

 .. _Observation space-1: